Intrinsically-Disordered/TBD/README.md

  ## Acknowledgements

-This software has been created for CSE 583 under the guidence of Professor David Beck and Anant Mittal from the University of Washington.
+This software has been created for CSE 583 under the guidance of Professor David Beck and Anant Mittal from the University of Washington.
 We thank them for their technical expertise and oversight in helping to make this project a reality.